Menu de navigation

 - She is now Associate Professor at the École de bibliothéconomie et des sciences de l'information (i.e. the School of Library and Information Science, at the Université de Montréal) since January, 2000.
 Prior to this, she spent several years doing research and development work in natural language processing (syntactic analysis, grammar checking and machine translation), including four years at Machina Sapiens Inc., a Montreal-based software development company.

-Her research focuses especially on the
+Her research focuses on the

 automation of indexing and abstracting, through the use of natural language processing

-techniques.
+(NLP) techniques.
 One of her special projects deals with automatic back-of-the-book indexing.

 She is also interested in Digital Libraries: online environments developed to provide access to digital resources of various types (bibliographic, archivistic or museum collections) for a community of users.
+She studies Semantic Web technologies, in relation to both NLP and to the management of data within Digital Libraries.

 - She is a member of the OLST (Observatoire de linguistique Sens-Texte), at the Department of Linguistics and Translation (Département de linguistique et de traduction) of the Université de Montréal.
 She is also a member of the GRDS team (Groupe départemental de recherche en documents structurés), led by Yves Marcoux of the EBSI.